linz/topo-workflows/docs/labels.md

 # Kubernetes & Workflow Labels

-To make it easier to filter and parse the huge amount of workflows and other objects that are inside our cluster.
-A number of labels need to be applied to every workflow.
+To make it easier to filter and parse the huge amount of workflows and other objects that are inside our cluster, a number of labels need to be applied to every workflow.

-The labels can be used in both [Argo Workflows](./infrastructure/components/argo.workflows.md) and the kubectl command line.
+The labels can be used in both [Argo Workflows](./infrastructure/components/argo.workflows.md) and the `kubectl` command line.

-The following list of labels should be used in conjunction with kubernetes [well known labels](https://kubernetes.io/docs/reference/labels-annotations-taints/) and [recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/)
+The following list of labels should be used in conjunction with Kubernetes [well known labels](https://kubernetes.io/docs/reference/labels-annotations-taints/) and [recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/).

 ## Workflows